 And the pharma industry is happy to sell us potentially harmful drugs to ease these modern ailments without tackling their root causes.

-My goal is to empower you with knowledge.
-Awareness is key to success and antidote to myths.
+My goal is to empower you with the resources to do so confidently.

-There are a lot of choices in who you read, so I know I have to earn your trust from post to post.
-In case you are curious, here is a little bit about me.
+There are a lot of choices in who you read, so I know I have to earn your trust.
+In case you are curious, here is a little bit more about me.